The following email marketing statistics will blow your mind.

 Statistic #4: 59% of B2B marketers say email is their most effective channel in terms of revenue generation

-According to Emma Marketing Software, 59% B2B marketers claim email has proven to be the best marketing channel when it comes generating more revenue.
+According to Emma Marketing Software, 59% of B2B marketers claim email has proven to be the best marketing channel when it comes to…

 Here are a few things you can do to ensure you’re converting more of your email list into revenue: